espressif/esp-idf/docs/en/security/secure-boot-v2.rst

     Secure Boot V2 uses RSA based app and bootloader verification.
 This document can also be referred for signing apps with the RSA scheme without signing the bootloader.

+.. only:: esp32

+    ``Secure Boot V2`` and RSA scheme (``App Signing Scheme``) options are available for ESP32 from ECO3 onwards.
+To get these options visible in the menuconfig set :ref:`CONFIG_ESP32_REV_MIN` greater than or equal to `Rev 3`.

+.. only:: esp32c3

+    ``Secure Boot V2`` is available for ESP32-C3 from ECO3 onwards.
+To get these options visible in the menuconfig set :ref:`CONFIG_ESP32C3_REV_MIN` greater than or equal to `Rev 3`.

 Background
 ----------

 Secure Boot protects a device from running unsigned code (verification at time of load).
-A new RSA based secure boot verification scheme (Secure Boot V2) has been introduced for ESP32-S2 and ESP32 ECO3 onwards.
+A new RSA based secure boot verification scheme (Secure Boot V2) has been introduced for ESP32-S2, ESP32-C3 ECO3 onwards, and ESP32 ECO3 onwards.

 - The software bootloader’s RSA-PSS signature is verified by the Mask ROM and it is executed post successful verification.
 - The verified software bootloader verifies the RSA-PSS signature of the application image before it is executed.